 The key here is to integrate the entire system of your core by drawing the ribcage back into alignment with your shoulders and pelvis (ideally drawing the ribcage in the same line as the armpit).
 Lengthen your tailbone and envision drawing your bellybutton in toward your spine (activating your superficial rectus abdominis), while also creating a cinching in around your waistline (as if tightening a corset) to activate your deeper transversus abdominis.
 Use this activation throughout your abdominals to hug the lower ribs in toward your back body, again reinforcing the rounding of your upper back.

 Once you’ve mastered all the previous steps, the final icing on the cake is to draw every part of your body in toward the midline.
 This action will help keep you stabilised upside down.
 Squeeze your arms and your legs toward each other as you press down into the floor, and reach up through your toes.
 The more tension you create in your body, the more rigid and sturdy your handstand will become, ultimately helping you find greater stability upside down.

 Remember, your entire yoga practice is just that – practice.
 A handstand is not a posture that will happen overnight.
 This asana takes courage and perseverance to master.
 Be gentle with yourself as you overcome each hurdle along the journey.

-Practice, practice, practice.
-And don’t be too afraid to fall.
+And then don’t forget to practice, practice, practice….and don’t be too afraid to fall.
 It is through falling, after all, that we learn to rise.

 Contact WordPress Support Number To Maintain Your Website